 Dedicate a Space

 If you read Marie Kondo’s, The Life-Changing Magic of Tidying Up, you will know that everything in your home should have a place.
 It gives everything somewhere to return to so it is not sitting on your countertop until the end of time.
-With our lives totally upended by this corona stuff clutter is just one more thing to add to your stress.
+When your life is totally upended by an unexpected or sudden change clutter is just one more thing to add to your stress.

 Even if your kids do not sit down and work at a desk each day it is nice to have a “home base.”
 A place where are the school-work will return to.
 Somewhere to find a pencil or a sheet of paper.

 There are some really great inexpensive options.
 You may even have a small bookshelf you can reallocate to your “school.”
 Many homeschoolers overhaul a dining room or combine a playroom with a schoolroom.
 It does not have to be a large space or very fancy and Instagram-perfect, but a dedicated space to monitor and review things will help everyone.